 Identifying Digger Bees

-Digger bees are ¼ to ½ inch long.
-Depending on the species, they may be dark or shiny metallic, often with yellow, white or rust-colored markings.
+Digger bees are ¼ to ½ inch (6 mm. to 1 cm.) long.
+Depending on the species, they may be dark or shiny metallic, often with yellow, white, or rust-colored markings.
 The females are very fuzzy, which allows them to carry pollen on their bodies.